pjenvey/path-pep/pep-0NNN.rst

 The C API will gain an equivalent function to ``os.fspath()``::

     /*
-        Return the file system path of the object.
+        Return the file system path representation of the object.

         If the object is str or bytes, then allow it to pass through with an incremented refcount.
 If the object defines __fspath__(), then